awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 For more information on setting up MS\-CDC for specific tables, see the [SQL Server documentation](https://msdn.microsoft.com/en-us/library/cc627369.aspx)\.

-## Setting up ongoing replication on a Cloud SQL Server DB instance<a name="CHAP_Source.SQLServer.Configuration"></a>
+## Setting up ongoing replication on a cloud SQL Server DB instance<a name="CHAP_Source.SQLServer.Configuration"></a>

-Before setting up ongoing replication, see [Prerequisites of using ongoing replication \(CDC\) from a SQL Server source](#CHAP_Source.SQLServer.Prerequisites)\.
+Before setting up ongoing replication, see [Prerequisites for using ongoing replication \(CDC\) from a SQL Server source](#CHAP_Source.SQLServer.Prerequisites)\.

 Unlike self\-managed Microsoft SQL Server sources, Amazon RDS for SQL Server doesn't support MS\-Replication\.
 Therefore, AWS DMS needs to use MS\-CDC for tables with or without primary keys\.

 Amazon RDS doesn't grant sysadmin privileges for setting replication artifacts that AWS DMS uses for ongoing changes in a source SQL Server instance\.
-Make sure to turn on MS\-CDC for the Amazon RDS instance \(using Master user privileges\) as in the following procedure\.
+Make sure to turn on MS\-CDC for the Amazon RDS instance \(using master user privileges\) as in the following procedure\.

-**To turn on MS\-CDC for a Cloud SQL Server DB instance**
+**To turn on MS\-CDC for a cloud SQL Server DB instance**

-1. Run the following query at the database level\.
+1. Run one of the following queries at the database level\.

-   *For an RDS for SQL Server DB instance:*
+   For an RDS for SQL Server DB instance, use this query\.

    ```
    exec msdb.dbo.rds_cdc_enable_db 'DB_name'
    ```

-   *For an Azure SQL Managed DB Instance:*
+   For an Azure SQL managed DB instance, use this query\.

    ```
    USE DB_name